jonasmusall/wolfram-jupyter/README.md

 First, obtain a license file by running `scripts/activate.sh`.

+> 💡 If you already got a `mathpass` file, you can just copy it to the `Licensing` subfolder.
+However, `mathpass` files from a direct installation of `wolframscript` (not in a Docker container) will not work.

 ```text
 $ ./scripts/activate.sh
 Please enter "Quit" after logging in using your Wolfram ID and password.